Don't Fall Victim to Fraudulent Roofers

 Rates Too Good to be True

 A complimentary roof inspection and a lowball estimate for repairs can get you to commit.
 Scammers have perfected this shady practice.
 Once they hook you, surprise costs will continue to escalate until you are drowning in invoices.
-Reputable roofing companys won’t surprise you with hidden costs.
-You should also be wary if a roofer tries to pressure you to commit to a contract.
-A contract requires extensive reading and reviewing, and a legitimate roofer won’t use bogus high pressure sales tactics to force you to commit to terms that haven’t been closely read.
+Reputable roofing companies won’t surprise you with hidden costs.
+You should also be wary of a roofer tries to pressure you to commit to a contract.
+A contract requires extensive reading and reviewing, and a legitimate roofer won’t use bogus high-pressure sales tactics to force you to commit to terms that haven’t been closely read.

 If your contractor claims the company bookkeeping isn’t equipped to accept credit cards, this is a major red flag.
 Respectable contractors accept credit card payments.
 If your contractor insists on cash, there is a bad reason behind it, like not wanting to leave a trail.
 Another telltale red flag is when a roofer charges you by the hour for services.
-You should be given an all-inclusive estimate based around a well thought out strategy.
+You should be given an all-inclusive estimate based on a well-thought-out strategy.